 How to Submit your WordPress Sitemap to Google

-In order to submit your sitemap to Google, you’ll need to have a Google Webmasters account.
-The account is free, and if you’ve already had your Google Analytics set up it will take just a few clicks.
+To submit your sitemap to Google, you’ll need to have a Google Webmasters account.
+The account is free, and if you’ve already had your Google Analytics set up, it will take just a few clicks.
 Once you have logged into your Google Webmaster account, you’ll need to do the following:

 1. Go to ‘Crawl’ and select ‘Sitemaps’.